devchas/sendgrid_subscription_widget/README.md

 Once the app is deployed, you may want to connect your forked Github repository to your Heroku app for easy deployment.
 You can do this by navigating to the *Deploy* tab within your app on Heroku and following the instructions.

 ### Update Your App Settings in Your Forked Repository on Github
 Navigate to settings.js in your forked copy of the repository and change each of the four variables to the appropriate values.
+You can find your app's URL by opening your app or navigating to the *Activity* tab in Heroku and scrolling to the middle of the page to the domains section.
 See the example below.

 ```javascript
 exports.url = 'https://dc-opt-in.herokuapp.com/';